masonsbro/competitive-programming-notes/Tutorials/Implementation.md

 #### Output

 For each test case, output Q lines.
 The jth line contains the hot air balloon distance between the two locations in the jth query.
-An answer is considered correct if it is within 0.001 of the correct answer.
+An answer is considered correct if its absolute or relative error is less than 10^-6.

 #### Sample input